 Lip Radius

-Round lipped wheels are more suitable for street, park, bowl, and vert skating.
-So basically most of the skateboarders need wheels like these.
+- Round lipped wheels ideal for street, park, bowl, and vert skating.

 Wheel Texture